-The QAU Reviews Manager is the main point of contact between QAU and the unit under review, and is responsible for the coordination of the Review Process and advising the unit under review and the Panel, as required.
+The Reviews Manager, QAU is the main point of contact between QAU and the Department under review, and is responsible for the coordination of the Review Process and advising the Department under review and the Panel, as required.
 The Reviews Manager is responsible for appointing the Review Secretary, provides the DVC (Academic) with an executive analysis of the final Review Report and attends the Report Approval Meeting.